 - 1/2 cup crumbled feta

-- 1/2 cup canned/bottled black olives drained
+- 1/2 cup black olives or other types of olives, drained

 Greek Lemon Vinaigrette